dnsimple/chef-pdns/README.md

 ## Backends and flavors

-There is several combinations of backends or flavors available, currently a few of them have been tested, more or less the ones that represented in `.kitchen.yml` file, specifically:
+There are several combinations of backends and flavors available, currently a few of them have been tested, more or less the ones that represented in `.kitchen.yml` file, specifically:

  - Authoritative / PostgreSQL backend (package and source)
  - Authoritative / pipe backend       (package and source)